rujuldwivedi/Football-Data/README.md

 ## Real Madrid Stats Analyzer

-The Real Madrid Stats Analyzer is a web-based application designed to provide real-time analysis and visualization of player statistics.
+The Real Madrid Stats Analyzer is a trained model designed to provide analysis and visualization of player statistics.
 It aims to offer valuable insights for enhancing decision-making processes related to player performance and team strategy.

 ## Features

-- Real-time analysis and visualization of player statistics.
+- Analysis and visualization of player statistics.
 - Machine learning algorithms for data cleansing and predictive modeling.
 - Detailed statistical insights into player performance and team dynamics.